-- A caring, Christ centered learning community with outstanding faculty - Both "excellent" and "average" students will have opportunities for growth - Hands on, team oriented design projects all four years - Required internships with industry, university research or a non-profit organization prior to graduation - Training in project management and an exposure to the business side of engineering - All students will be shown how to obtain a provisional patent on their own creative idea - Emphasis on broad life skill training (e.g. critical thinking, teamwork, communication etc.) - All students are required to pass the Fundamentals of Engineering online practice exam to graduate.
+• A caring, Christ centered learning community with outstanding faculty

-- All students will be required to have a cross cultural experience - All students will develop and maintain an electronic portfolio
+- Both "excellent" and "average" students will have opportunities for growth - Hands on, team oriented design projects all four years - Required internships with industry, university research or a non-profit organization prior to graduation - Training in project management and an exposure to the business side of engineering - All students will be shown how to obtain a provisional patent on their own creative idea - Emphasis on broad life skill training (e.g. critical thinking, teamwork, communication etc.) - All students are required to pass the Fundamentals of Engineering practice exam or an equivalent program assessment to graduate. - All students will be required to have a cross cultural experience - All students will develop and maintain an electronic portfolio